Right Against Rights

 A Latin American lens on a global phenomenon

 While the right-against-rights backlash is global, our core research focuses on Latin America—a region where recent rights gains have been both profound and precarious.
 Countries across the continent have seen sharp polarization and conflict linked to anti-rights mobilizations.
 By focusing on Latin America, we gain insights into how these movements evolve in fragile democracies and what strategies can help sustain inclusive political orders.
 These findings are applicable to other regions facing similar challenges, making our work both regionally grounded and globally relevant.
+The project explores mobilization by the right against rights within countries and their transnational linkages.

 A collaborative network of scholars across Latin America